 The Society of Merchant Venturers may be descended from a guild of Bristol merchants existing in the thirteenth century.
-More certainly, a century later the Corporation drew up ordinances for a Fellowship of Merchants under a master to be selected from those who had previously been mayor or sheriff of the city.
-Finally, in 1552, ‘The Master, Wardens and Commonalty of Merchant Venturers of the City of Bristol’ received their first Royal Charter from Edward VI.
-New Charters have since been granted by many subsequent monarchs and most recently by Queen Elizabeth II.
+A century later the Corporation (now known as Bristol City Council) drew up ordinances for a ‘Fellowship of Merchants’ under a ‘master’ to be selected from those who had previously been mayor or sheriff of the city.
+In 1552, ‘The Master, Wardens and Commonalty of Merchant Venturers of the City of Bristol’ received their first Royal Charter from Edward VI.
+New charters have since been granted by subsequent monarchs, most recently by Queen Elizabeth II.

 The story of the Society of Merchant Venturers is woven into the history of Bristol.